sergeyen7/sergeyen7.github.io/index.md

 * ATR length: number of candles to calculate ATR indicator.
 It used for order size and stoploss.
 Default value: 20.

-* Close in end - to close active trade in the end (and don't trade anymore) or leave it open.
+* Close in end: to close active trade in the end (and don't trade anymore) or leave it open.
 You can see difference in Strategy Tester.
 Default value: don’t close.

-* Permit stop: use stop or go reversal.
-Default value: without stop, reversal strategy.
+* Show info label: show informational label with calculations: ATR, order size, prices.

 # Hyperliquid